Framework-R-D/phlex-design/doc/appendices/definitions.rst

 .. glossary::
     :sorted:

-    APA
-        Anode Plane Assembly: physical far-detector unit comprising thousands of wires as a planar slice

     Algorithm
-        A decomposed unit of processing; a user-defined function registered for execution by the framework.
+        A user-defined function registered for execution by the framework.
+        Algorithms often serve as operators in a higher-order function.

     Algorithmic origin
         The unique identifier, version, and configuration of the algorithm responsible for the creation of a specific data product.

     Ancestral data
         The data used as input to the algorithm that produced the data at issue.

+    APA
+        Anode Plane Assembly: physical far-detector unit comprising thousands of wires as a planar slice

     Backward compatibility (persisted data)
         The ability to construct the in-memory representation of data from persisted information derived from an earlier in-memory representation of those data.